-Based on the current status of our product development and collaboration plans, and the reductions in force effected in March 2005, May 2005, July 2005, and August 12, 2005, we believe that our current cash, cash equivalents and investments will be adequate to satisfy our capital needs through at least the end of the second quarter of fiscal year 2006.
+Based on the current status of our product development and collaboration plans, and the reductions in force affected in March 2005, May 2005, July 2005, and August 2005, we believe that our current cash, cash equivalents and investments will be adequate to satisfy our capital needs until at least the third quarter of fiscal year 2006.
 This estimate does not include any costs that may be associated with completing any strategic alternative.
-We are currently evaluating whether further reductions in our workforce or other expenditures are appropriate based on our decision to evaluate our strategic alternatives.
+We are currently evaluating whether further reductions in other expenditures are appropriate based on our decision to evaluate our strategic alternatives.
 At this time, we cannot estimate the impact that any such reductions would have on our results of operations or financial condition.
-Our ability to achieve or execute an identified strategic alternative, including mergers, acquisitions, sale or purchase of assets, in-licensing opportunities and out-licensing opportunities is subject to a variety of factors, including: (i) the perceived value of our technology; (ii) the volatility and demand of the markets, conditions in the economy generally and the biotechnology industry specifically; and (iii) other factors we cannot presently predict with certainty.
-There can be no assurance that strategic alternatives will be available to us or if such options will be available on acceptable terms, if at all.
+Our ability to achieve or execute an identified strategic alternative, including mergers, acquisitions, the sale of assets and out-licensing opportunities is subject to a variety of factors, including: (i) the perceived value of our technology; (ii) the volatility and demand of the markets, conditions in the economy generally and the biotechnology industry specifically; and (iii) other factors we cannot presently predict with certainty.
+There can be no assurance that strategic alternatives will be available to us, or if such options will be available on acceptable terms, if at all.
+As such, the financial statements do not include any adjustments, other than the impairment charge, severance and retention expenses, and other restructuring charges, as noted, to reflect possible future effects of the recoverability and classification of assets or the amounts and classification of liabilities that may result from liquidity uncertainty or any future decisions made with respect to the Company's strategic alternatives.